-- 15.1 Our academies will work hard to engage with all our families to ensure that, where attendance of a student is a concern, appropriate support is identified and implemented, where appropriate and where possible.
+- Our academies will work hard to engage with all our families to ensure that, where attendance of a student is a concern, appropriate support is identified and implemented, where appropriate and where possible.
 We expect that all families will engage positively with support and that attendance will improve as a result.
-However, as a last resort, the academy will fine families for the unauthorised absence of their child (where the child is of compulsory school age). - 15.2 If issued with a penalty notice, families must pay £60 within 21 days or £120 within 28 days.
-The payment must be made directly to the Local Authority. - 15.3 The decision on whether to issue a penalty notice ultimately rests with the Principal, following the Local Authority's code of conduct for issuing penalty notices.
+However, as a last resort, the academy will refer to the local authority who can issue a fixed penalty notice.
+If the unauthorised absence exceeds the local authority threshold for a fixed term penalty notice the LEA may instigate legal proceedings for an offence under s.444 of the 1996 Education Act.
+In exceptional cases this can lead to a custodial sentence of up to 3 months and / or a fine up to £2,500.
+(Where the child is of compulsory school age). - 15.2 If issued with a penalty notice, families must pay £60 within 21 days or £120 within 28 days.
+The payment must be made directly to the local authority. - 15.3 The decision on whether to issue a penalty notice ultimately rests with the principal, following the local authority's code of conduct for issuing penalty notices.
 This may take into account: - a number of unauthorised absences occurring within a rolling academic year - one-off instances of irregular attendance, such as holidays taken in term time without permission - where an excluded child is found in a public place during academy hours without a justifiable reason